 - Show your appreciation: When was the last time you said thank you to your employees?
-Sometimes just showing simple appreciation for a job well done is all it takes.
+Sometimes just showing simple appreciation for a job well done is all it takes to give employee engagement a boost.
 At times when budgets are tight, see if you can find new and creative ways of rewarding staff for their efforts.
 Find low-cost ways to help people develop their skills (mentoring, job swaps, secondments), give them time off to take part in a charity project of their choice or surprise them with an occasional gift voucher or box of chocolates.

 - Keep it fun: Make work a fun place to be.
 It’s tough out there and everyone is working hard so it helps if you can find ways to lighten the atmosphere.
 Organise low cost social occasions to help teams gel and provide opportunities for staff to celebrate successes together.
 Make sure you mark birthdays or other important personal occasions and don’t let work get so intense that people feel they can’t have a laugh and (appropriate) joke together.

-Let us have your ideas about how to keep staff engaged – and in the meantime, I wish you lots of cards through your letterbox this morning and a long and happy relationship with your employees.
+Let us have your ideas about how to keep staff engaged and support positive employee engagement – and in the meantime, I wish you lots of cards through your letterbox this morning and a long and happy relationship with your employees.

 See more information about how a people management software can help.